fschutt/azul/examples/README.md

 - Shows how to use timers in order to update the game board every 200ms.
 - Performance demo, performs the layout for 5600 rectangles (TODO: Should be replaced by an image).

+## `hello_world`

+- Hello World "counter" example, used for checking that the README and the wiki aren't out-of-date.

 ## `hot_reload`

 - Shows a window where the CSS can be hot-reloaded (you can run the demo, then edit the )